 What Is Dual Diagnosis?

 When a patient has both mental health issues and a substance use disorder, they’re experiencing something called “dual diagnosis.”
 Patients can, and do, recover from mental health illness and addiction.
-Beachway believes in addressing both issues with multi-modal therapies that are customized to the individual.
+At Beachway’s Florida Treatment Center, we believe in addressing both issues with multi-modal therapies customized to the individual.
 In a retreat setting, patients can escape their toxic environment and focus on dual diagnosis treatment.

 Why Is Dual Diagnosis Treatment Critical?